Neuropsychology: Karl Spencer Lashley

+Donald Hebb

+In his landmark 1949 book, The Organization of Behavior, he introduced the famous theory of synaptic plasticity: "Neurons that fire together, wire together."
+This concept, known as Hebbian learning, laid the groundwork for modern neuropsychology, and even artificial intelligence neural networks.

+Alexander Luria

+Often universally recognized as the father of modern neuropsychology.
+Working in the Soviet Union, Luria developed the concept of functional systems, arguing that complex psychological functions are not localized in single, isolated brain areas but are instead processed by networks of working zones.
+His qualitative clinical techniques led to the development of the Luria-Nebraska Neuropsychological Battery, and his books The Working Brain and The Mind of a Mnemonist remain classics.

+Hans-Lukas Teuber

+Teuber was a massive force in establishing neuropsychology as a rigorous experimental science in the West.
+He founded the Department of Psychology at MIT and spent his career studying the effects of brain injuries (particularly in veterans), helping to map out how visual processing and executive functions operate in the human brain.
+He coined the term double dissociation.
+He also introduced the "Corollary Discharge" hypothesis.
+He gave the classic definition of agnosia as "a normal percept stripped of its meaning".

 Approaches

 Experimental neuropsychology is an approach that uses methods from experimental psychology to uncover the relationship between the nervous system and cognitive function.
 The majority of work involves studying healthy humans in a laboratory setting, although a minority of researchers may conduct animal experiments.
 Human work in this area often takes advantage of specific features of our nervous system (for example that visual information presented to a specific visual field is preferentially processed by the cortical hemisphere on the opposite side) to make links between neuroanatomy and psychological function.

 Clinical neuropsychology is the application of neuropsychological knowledge to the assessment (see neuropsychological test and neuropsychological assessment), management, and rehabilitation of people who have experienced illness or injury (particularly to the brain) which has caused neurocognitive problems.
 In particular they bring a psychological viewpoint to treatment, to understand how such illness and injury may affect and be affected by psychological factors.
 They also can offer an opinion as to whether a person is demonstrating difficulties due to brain pathology or as a consequence of an emotional or another (potentially) reversible cause or both.
 For example, a test might show that both patients X and Y are unable to name items that they have been previously exposed to within the past 20 minutes (indicating possible dementia).
 If patient Y can name some of them with further prompting (e.g. given a categorical clue such as being told that the item they could not name is a fruit), this allows a more specific diagnosis than simply dementia (Y appears to have the vascular type which is due to brain pathology but is usually at least somewhat reversible).
 Clinical neuropsychologists often work in hospital settings in an interdisciplinary medical team; others work in private practice and may provide expert input into medico-legal proceedings.